backrunner/vue-share-popup/README.md

 ## Usage

-I've used `vue-demi` to support both Vue 2 and Vue 3, if you're using Vue 2, please make sure your project has installed `@vue/composition-api`.
+I've used `vue-demi` to support both Vue 2 and Vue 3, if you're using Vue 2, please make sure you're using Vue 2.7.

 Then you need to install this package: